AMJADH195/eolus.io/model_processing/readme.md

 (FILESERIES only) The full url to download the model from.

 ### extractBandsByMetadata
-See the section for that earlier in the documenation.
+See the section for that earlier in the documentation.

+### imageWidth
+The width of the output GeoTIFF, in pixels.
+Not required.

 # Script Flags
 All of these overwrite the setting in the config, if it exists.